top of page

 Starlink coverage for sailors

-Starlink coverage is something that varies depending on your plan and location, but functionally it can work worldwide.
+Starlink coverage is varies depending on your plan and location, but functionally it works worldwide.
+To find out which countries currently allow service, you can check the Starlink coverage map.

 Starlink map shows internet availability in the Caribbean.
 Dark and light blue indicate coverage status.
 Labels for countries and cities.